Phaethusa

-In Greek mythology, Phaethusa or Phaëthusa /ˌfeɪəˈθjuːzə/ (Φαέθουσα Phaéthousa, "radiance") was a nymph or goddess and a daughter of the sun god, Helios.
+In Greek mythology, Phaethusa or Phaëthusa /ˌfeɪəˈθjuːzə/ (Φαέθουσα Phaéthousa, "radiance") was a daughter of the sun god Helios.
 She and her sister Lampetia watched over their father's sacred herds of cattle and sheep on the island of Thrinacia (Sicily or Malta).
 Phaethusa wielded a silver crook and herded the sheep.

 Family

 Phaethusa is most commonly described as a daughter of Helios and Neaera, a minor goddess or nymph.
 As a daughter of Neaera, she would have had one older biological sister, Lampetia, and many half-siblings through her father.

 Alternately, Phaethusa has been named as one of the Heliades.
 This would have made her the daughter of Helios and Clymene, one of the Oceanids.
 As one of the Heliades, she would have had up to seven biological sisters: Merope, Helie, Aegle, Phoebe, Aetherie, Lampetia, and Dioxippe.
 However, authors have named different combinations and numbers of Heliades.
 She would have also had a brother, Phaethon, who was killed by Zeus after attempting and failing to drive Helios' chariot.
 Phaethusa and Lampetia still attended to their father's flocks in these versions.